barlog-m/spt-unda/README.md

 ## For PMC

 Amount of PMC randomly selected between `locationData.base.MinPlayers` and `locationData.base.MaxPlayers` split by random size groups from 1 to `config.maxPmcGroupSize` randomly spreaded by bot spawn zones.
 List of zones shuffle every time.
-PMC spawns as a bosses in beginnig of raid (game spawn them in first 60 seconds).
+PMC spawns as a bosses and followers in beginnig of raid (game spawn them in first 60 seconds).

 ## For Scavs